Codes and standards in ventilation

-A code is a law or regulation that sets forth minimum requirements for the design and construction of buildings and structures.
-These minimum requirements, established to protect the health and safety of people, attempt to represent society’s compromise between optimum safety and economic feasibility.
+A code is a law or regulation that sets forth minimum requirements for designing and constructing buildings and structures.
+These minimum requirements, established to protect the health and safety of people, attempt to represent society's compromise between optimum safety and economic feasibility.

-In the common lexicon of codes and standards development, and especially in the various international arenas, the term “standards” is most commonly used to characterise all the various types of standardising documents (i.e., codes and guidelines, building standards, guides, certifications, policies and construction regulations).
+In the common lexicon of codes and standards development, and especially in the various international arenas, the term a building standard is most commonly used to characterise all the various types of standardising documents (i.e., codes and guidelines, building standards, guides, certifications, policies and construction regulations).

 A building code (also known as building control or building regulations) is a set of rules that specify the standards for constructed objects such as buildings and non-building structures.

-Building codes are generally intended to be applied by architects, engineers, interior designers, constructors and regulators but are also used for various purposes by environmental scientists, real estate developers, manufacturers of building products and materials, facility managers, tenants, and others.
+Building codes are generally intended to be applied by architects, engineers, interior designers, constructors and regulators.
+Still, they are also used for various purposes by environmental scientists, real estate developers, manufacturers of building products and materials, facility managers, tenants, and others.

 Role of standards in the built environment